NUWCDIVNPT/stigman-orchestration/README.md

-# STIG Manager with CAC Authentication
+# STIG Manager with Username/Password Authentication

 ## Limitations of this example